Coping With Injustice and Helplessness on the Mat

 they condemned Galileo for heresy, even though his teachings still form much of the underpinnings of our modern understanding of physics.

-“This, too, shall pass” isn’t the most comforting thought, especially if current events reopen old traumas for you like they have for me.
+“This, too, shall pass” can feel kind of dismissive, especially if current events reopen old traumas for you like they have for me.
 However, it’s still somewhat helpful to hold onto the perspective that things will, eventually, change.

 Furthermore, what you do in the interim will influence what happens to